Noba1anc3/yolov3-tf2/docs/training_voc.md

 ```

 You should see some detect objects in the standard output and the visualization at `output.jpg`.
-this is just a proof of concept, so it won't be as good as pretrained models.
+This is just a proof of concept, so it won't be as good as pretrained models.
 In my experience, you might need lower score score thershold if you didn't train it enough.